neondatabase/website/content/docs/introduction/about.md

 The entire Neon storage framework is developed in Rust for maximum performance and usability.
 Read about [how we scale an open source, multi-tenant storage engine for Postgres written in Rust](https://neon.tech/blog/how-we-scale-an-open-source-multi-tenant-storage-engine-for-postgres-written-rust), or [take a deep dive into the Neon storage engine](https://neon.tech/blog/get-page-at-lsn) with Neon Co-Founder, Heikki Linnakangas.

+## Neon is fully managed

+**Leave the database administrative, maintenance, and scaling burdens to us.**

+Being a fully managed service means that Neon provides high availability without requiring users to handle administrative, maintenance, or scaling burdens associated with managing a database system.
+This approach allows developers to focus more on developing applications and less on the operational aspects of database management.
+Neon takes care of the complexities of scaling, backups, maintenance, and ensuring availability, enabling developers to manage their data without worrying about the underlying infrastructure.

 ## Developer velocity with database branching workflows

 **Branch your data like code for local and preview development workflows.**